 Potential employers include the higher education sector, local and national government, as well as health service providers and international health organisations such as the World Health Organization.

-For this programme, you will take 4 core courses that are compulsory.
-Then you will select two further courses from an optional list.
+For this programme, you will take 4 core courses that are compulsory, worth 80 credits in total.
+Then you will select two further courses, worth 40 credits, from an optional list.

 The duration of this programme is 2 years - 4 years taken on a part-time basis.
 For details on full-time options request more information to speak to an admissions representative.